Rolex

 Rolex (/ˈroʊlɛks/) is a Swiss luxury watchmaker and manufacturer based in Geneva, Switzerland.
-Founded in 1905 as Wilsdorf and Davis by German businessman Hans Wilsdorf and his eventual brother-in-law Alfred Davis in London, the company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
+Founded in 1905 in London as Wilsdorf and Davis by German businessman Hans Wilsdorf and British investor and watch dealer Alfred Davis, who were importing watches from Switzerland to England.
+The company registered Rolex as the brand name of its watches in 1908 and became Rolex Watch Co.
 Ltd. in 1915.
 After World War I, the company moved its base of operations to Geneva because of the unfavorable economy that led to business instability.
 In 1920, Hans Wilsdorf registered Montres Rolex SA in Geneva as the new company name (montre is French for watch); it later became Rolex SA.
 Since 1960, the company has been owned by the Hans Wilsdorf Foundation, a private family trust.

 Rolex SA and its subsidiary Montres Tudor SA design, make, distribute, and service wristwatches sold under the Rolex and Tudor brands.
 In 2023, Rolex agreed to acquire its longtime retail partner Bucherer, and in 2024, Rolex began construction of a new affiliate on Fifth Avenue in Midtown Manhattan, New York City, near Billionaires' Row.